Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_geospatial/tb_zts_geospatial.md

 ###  Overview
 Welcome to the Powered by Tasty Bytes - Zero to Snowflake Quickstart focused on Geospatial Analysis!

+Within this Quickstart we will conduct in-depth Geospatial analysis leveraging powerful Snowflake functionality coupled with a Safegraph POI listing from the Snowflake Marketplace.

 ### Prerequisites
 - Before beginning, please make sure you have completed the [**Introduction to Tasty Bytes Quickstart**](https://quickstarts.snowflake.com/guide/tasty_bytes_introduction/) which provides a walkthrough on setting up a trial account and deploying the Tasty Bytes Foundation required to complete this Quickstart.